Independent RL for Cooperative-Competitive Agents: A Mean-Field Perspective: Proof of Theorem

-\subsection{Proof of Theorem \ref{thm:eps_Nash}}
+\section{Proof of Theorem \ref{thm:eps_Nash}}

-\begin{proof} For this proof we will analyze the $\epsilon$-Nash property for a fixed $i \in [N]$.
+\textbf{[NE of the MFTG is $\Os(1/M)$-Nash for the finite agent CC game]} \begin{proof} For this proof we will analyze the $\epsilon$-Nash property for a fixed $i \in [N]$.
 Central to this analysis is the quantification of the difference between the finite and infinite population costs for a given set of control policies.
 First we express the state and mean-field processes in terms of the noise processes, for the finite and infinite population settings.
 This then allows us to write the costs (in both settings) as quadratic functions of the noise process, which simplifies quantification of the difference between these two costs.

 Let us first concatenate the states of $j^{th}$ agents in all teams such that $x^j_t = [(x^{1,j}_t)^\top,\ldots, (x^{N,j}_t)^\top]^\top$.
 For simplicity of analysis we assume $M_i= M$.
 If for some $i \in [N]$, $M_i \neq M$ then we can redefine $M = \min_i M_i$.
 Consider the dynamics of joint state $x^j$ under the NE of the GS-MFTG (Theorem \ref{thm:CLNE})